Vilnius Soviet of Workers Deputies: December 1918: elections

-All in all, 202 deputies to the Vilna Soviet were elected.
+All in all, 202 deputies to the Vilnius Soviet were elected.
 Out of the elected deputies, 96 deputies were from the Communist Party of Lithuania and Belorussia, 60 from the General Jewish Labour Bund, 22 from the Social Democratic Labour Party of Lithuania and Belorussia (internationalists), 15 from the Lithuanian Social Democratic Party, and 9 from other groups (Jewish Social Democratic Labour Party (Poalei Zion), United Jewish Socialist Workers Party, etc).